Home » National Monuments Memorials & Preserves » Exploring the Heart of the Nation: A Walking Tour of Washington’s Monumental Treasures

 Blue Morpho Butterfly

 The butterfly exhibit is magical.
-Entering the pavilion, I wandered through the habitat and walk among the butterflies, observing their colorful wings and intricate patterns up close.
+Entering the pavilion, I wandered through the habitat and walked among the butterflies, observing their colorful wings and intricate patterns up close.
 They designed the exhibit to simulate a tropical rainforest environment, with lush vegetation, a running stream, and a variety of flowers and plants that serve as food and habitat for the butterflies.

 Some of the museum’s most famous exhibits include the Hope Diamond, the world’s largest collection of preserved insects, and the Hall of Human Origins, which explores the evolution of humans and their relationship to other primates.